-Children with a Statement of Special Educational Needs or Education and Health Care Plan which names the Trust school will be allocated places, after which places are allocated up to the Published Admission Number of the Trust school (90 for Market Drayton Infant School) according to an agreed set of criteria in strict order of priority as shown below.
+Children with a Statement of Special Educational Needs or Education and Health Care Plan which names St. George's Junior School will be allocated places, after which places are allocated up to the Published Admission Number of the Trust school according to an agreed set of criteria in strict order of priority as shown below.